Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 >Without this sort of rule-breaking (whether by accident or design) it’s quite hard to imagine why decentralized blockchain technology even matters.
 It’s a distributed data store with a complicated and slow update mechanism...
 The one value proposition that everyone seems to agree on for blockchain technologies is that they are ‘censor-proof’.
 And this matters only if you have something that someone wants to censor.

+## All rebels have a cause
 So why did ICOs need to be decentralized?
 Why couldn't the bubble have kicked off through equity-backed blockchain startups like in the dotcom bubble?
 To Simon Morris, the answer is obvious—because ICOs were not just about the chance to invest in speculative blockchain projects.
 They were also about breaking rules: the rules around capital formation.

-## Rebels with or without a cause
 This begs the question: why do people want to break the rules around capital formation so badly?

 The answer is complicated.

 Consider the initial conditions of the ICO bubble.
 The bubble was primarily driven by countries in Asia with high savings rates and income inequality—China, Japan, and Korea.
-Over the last decade, we've seen income inequality rising, declines in wage growth for the global middle class, cost diseases elevating the costs of living, and a mass of overeducated young people with shrinking opportunities.
+Over the last decade, we've seen income inequality rising, declines in wage growth for the global middle class, waning trust in governments, and a mass of overeducated young people with shrinking opportunities.

 The ICO bubble was a loud rattling of this cage.

 The most massive wealth creation events in the world took place over the last decade—but it all went to other people. [**You** didn't get any](https://nypost.com/2019/01/29/most-americans-believe-the-economy-is-rigged-to-favor-the-rich-poll/).
 The new wave of technology that has subjugated your digital life and attention span, but its fruits belong to the nerds in Silicon Valley, not you.
-As the New York Times put it: [Everyone is Getting Hilariously Rich and You're Not](https://www.nytimes.com/2018/01/13/style/bitcoin-millionaires.html).

 This leads people to wanting to break the rules.
 Why do only the elite of Silicon Valley, the Stanford programmers and MBAs get early access to all these world-changing companies—why not you?